 This course provides a detailed overview of the morphology, paleobiology, evolutionary history, and practical uses of the invertebrate and microfossil groups commonly found in the fossil record.
 Emphasis is placed on understanding key anatomical and ecological innovations within each group and interactions among groups responsible for producing the observed changes in diversity, dominance, and ecological community structure through evolutionary time.
 Labs supplement lecture material with specimen-based and practical application sections.
 An optional field trip offers experience in the collection of specimens and raw paleontological data.
 Several "Hot Topics" lectures introduce important, exciting, and often controversial aspects of current paleontological research linked to particular invertebrate groups.
 (L)

-Prerequisite(s): GEOS 13100 and 13200, or equivalent.
-Students majoring in Biological Sciences only; Completion of the general education requirement in the Biological Sciences, or consent of instructor.
+Prerequisite(s): GEOS 13100 and 13200 or equivalent; completion of the general education requirement in the Biological Sciences, or consent of instructor.

 Note(s): E.